DRIVING WITHOUT A LICENSE / DRIVING ON A SUSPENDED OR REVOKED LICENSE

 If you received a citation for driving without a license, or driving on a suspended or revoked license, then you or your attorney (if you hire one) must go to court on the scheduled appearance date.

 Often times, people feel that an attorney is not necessary for receiving a citation for driving without a license, or driving on a suspended or revoked license.
+Apparently, this is more serious offence than just driving over speed limit (learn more how to contest my Fort Lauderdale speeding ticket).
 However, there are many consequences if found guilty of one of the above offenses, from probation, possible jail time, fines, possible impounding of your vehicle, a criminal record, rise in insurance premiums, and can affect your driving record as well.